 Make sure you check out the traffic updates to avoid untoward circumstances that will affect your trip.
 The best reference for driving in New Zealand is available at the New Zealand Transport Agency website.
 We also find that the apps Campermate is super useful even though you are not using campervan.

-Whether you are on camper van or a 4WD, please abide to the government rule regarding camping or pitching your tent besides road.
+Whether you are on a camper van or a 4WD, please abide by the government rule regarding camping or pitching your tent beside the road.
 In most cases, it is a No. As recommended, you can use CamperMate to check available camping grounds, their facilities and availability.

 Day 3 – Start Your Engine, We are Heading North